Natural Disaster Information

 Customers / Residents

-If an evacuation is recommended or ordered by your local authorities, WUM strongly recommends that you evacuate.
-WUM recommends that all residents have an evacuation plan, including a safe destination, and reliable transportation.
-The following link, to the National Hurricane Center, provides educational material regarding preparation, including developing an emergency kit and packing list.
+If an evacuation is recommended or ordered by local authorities, we strongly recommend that customers evacuate accordingly.
+We recommend that all residents have an evacuation plan, communication methods in place, including a safe destination and reliable transportation.
+The following link to the National Hurricane Center provides educational material regarding preparation, including developing an emergency kit and packing list.
 NHC also provides updated forecasts and tracking information for tropical storms. http://www.nhc.noaa.gov/

-If you elect to stay in your home during a disaster, please understand that you will likely lose all utility services.
+If customers elect to stay in their home during a disaster, loss of all utility services could be likely and should be planned for in advance.
 We highly recommend that residents follow instructions from their local authorities.
-If you remain in your home, we recommend that you ‘bank’ water for drinking and for basic needs.
-Fill containers with water for drinking, and fill bathtubs with water for use in flushing toilets, or for hygiene.
-High-volume, food-grade water storage containers are available, and highly recommended, as are water treatment kits:
+If customers remain in their home, we recommend preparing safe water reserves for drinking and basic needs.
+Fill containers with water for drinking, and fill bathtubs with water for use in flushing toilets or hygiene needs.
+High-volume, food-grade water storage containers are available and highly recommended, as are water treatment kits:

-Remember that, depending on the disaster, it may be weeks before clean drinking water is available at your home.
-We recommend that you evacuate, or prepare to ‘bank’ enough water to last a week.
+Please understand that, depending on the disaster, it could be weeks before clean drinking water is available at customers’ homes.
+We recommend that customers evacuate or prepare to ‘bank’ enough water to last at least one week.

 DURING A DISASTER

-During a natural disaster, WUM employees will follow the orders and recommendations made by local authorities.
-If we are ordered to evacuate, our staff will evacuate for the duration of the danger.
-WUM will monitor the disaster event, in coordination with local Emergency Management agencies, and will constantly assess conditions to prepare an organized response.
-Our equipment and staff will be staged for quick re-entry to the disaster area.
+During a natural disaster, our employees will follow the orders and recommendations made by local authorities.
+If ordered to evacuate, our staff will evacuate for the duration of the danger.
+We will monitor the disaster event, in coordination with local Emergency Management agencies, and will constantly assess conditions to prepare an organized response.
+Our equipment and staff will be staged for re-entry to the disaster area in order to best serve customers.